 The life insurance agents who work for the companies can only sell the products of that company.
 That means even though you have several options for life insurance products, there is only one set of underwriting guidelines.
 This brings us back to medical conditions, or even specific age, benefits, or gender.

 Some companies just charge for more for medical conditions like diabetes or high blood pressure.
-Others charge more than others for gender or benefit levels.
-For example, men looking for benefits over $1,000,000 might pay an enormous sum at one company compared to another.
+Others charge more than others for men looking for benefits over $1,000,000.

 The best way to sift through all of these companies is to get quotes from an independent agent.
 Independent agents work for their clients.
 They can comparison shop between dozens of companies to see which one will offer the best rates in each scenario.

 Consider Renewing or Converting Your Policy